sgc93/Flutter-Concepts-Library/README.md

 ## License

-This repository is open-source and available under the (MIT License)[].
+This repository is open-source and available under the (MIT License)[https://github.com/sgc93/Flutter-Concepts-Library/blob/main/LICENSE].
 Feel free to use, modify, and share these concepts in your Flutter projects.

 Happy Fluttering! 🚀